Darkjrcy/IDEAS/README.md

 #### Model sdf file

-The sdf file describes which file is going to be used to generate the mesh of the city.
+The sdf file is responsible of generating the .dae file into gazebo with his mass and visual characteristics.
+Here is a template, where the model used is Daytona.dae.

 ```xml
 <?xml version="1.0" ?>